Advance directive formats

 There are many different advance directive formats.
 Some follow forms outlined in state laws.
 Others are created by lawyers or even the patients themselves.
 State law and the courts decide whether these documents are valid.
 All states and the District of Columbia have laws about advance directives, but the documents may be called different names in different states.

-Before you create an advance directive, you will also want to talk with your doctor, your loved ones, and the person that you choose as your proxy or agent (substitute decision-maker).
+Before you create an advance directive, you will want to talk with your doctor, your loved ones, and at least one person that you want to choose as your proxy or agent (substitute decision-maker).
 Tell them about your situation, wishes, and fears.
-You need to talk about your choices with them because they are the ones who will help put your wishes into effect if you are unable to do so.
+You need to talk about your choices with them because they’re the ones who will help put your wishes into effect if you are unable to do so.